 See below for more information about ESS Staff and Board members.

-Steven’s previous jobs include policy and research posts for the Community Fund lottery fund and for the Government.
-He is a Trustee of Eczema Outreach Support.
-In the past he’s chaired Volunteer Centre Edinburgh, been on the board of Association of Chief Officers of Voluntary Organisations, chaired the What Works Scotland (WWS) Funders group and been a member of the Economic and Social Research Council’s evaluation committee.
-Steven relaxes by swimming, running and going to concerts and operas (not all at the same time!).
+Steven’s previous jobs include policy and research posts in the National Lottery Community Fund and Scottish Government and he has served on the boards of Eczema Outreach Support, Volunteer Centre Edinburgh and the Association of Chief Officers of Voluntary Organisations.
+Steven relaxes by swimming, running and going to concerts (not all at the same time!).

 Martha has worked in the third sector for over 30 years and has many years of experience working with people with disabilities.
 This includes her time at the Augmentative and Alternative Communication Research Unit at the University of Stirling where she was involved in the development of the communication aid Talking Mats™.
 In 2002 Martha co-founded Pass IT On – an Edinburgh charity which adapts donated computers and gives them to people with disabilities – and is still involved on a voluntary basis.
 She has also learned about being in the role of funder by sitting on the grants allocation panel for Shared Care Scotland’s Better Breaks fund.
 For five years Martha was the Quality Officer with Befriending Networks, where she developed the Befriending Code of Practice and Quality in Befriending standard.
 Martha moved to ESS in 2013 and what she enjoys most is meeting people from organisations, large and small, in a range of different fields.